polterguy/phosphorusfive/plugins/p5.config/README.md

-Accessing your app's configuration settings
+Configuration settings in P5
 ===============

-This project allows you to access configuration settings, from either app.config, or web.config, from p5.lambda.
+This project allows you to access configuration settings, from either app.config, or web.config, from Hyperlambda.

 It consists of two Active Events, the first being; *[p5.config.get]* - Which has a protected alias; *[.p5.config.get]*, that allows you to access configuration settings, that are "protected", meaning starting with an underscore "_", or a period ".".